Optical mouse: Laser mice

 A laser mouse uses an infrared laser diode instead of an LED to illuminate the surface beneath their sensor.
 As early as 1998, Sun Microsystems provided a laser mouse with their Sun SPARCstation servers and workstations.

-However, laser mice did not enter the mainstream consumer market until 2004, following the development by a team at Agilent Laboratories, Palo Alto, led by Doug Baney of a laser-based mouse based on a 850 nm VCSEL that offered a 20X improvement in tracking performance.
-Tong Xie, Marshall T. Depue, and Douglas M. Baney were awarded US patents 7,116,427 and 7,321,359 for their work on low power consumption broad navigability VCSEL-based consumer mice.
+However, laser mice did not enter the mainstream consumer market until 2004, following the development by a team at Agilent Laboratories, Palo Alto, led by Doug Baney of a laser-based mouse based on a 850 nm VCSEL that offered a 20× improvement in tracking performance.
+Tong Xie, Marshall T. Depue, and Douglas M. Baney were awarded U.S. patents 7,116,427 and 7,321,359 for their work on low-power-consumption broad-navigability VCSEL-based consumer mice.
 Paul Machin at Logitech, in partnership with Agilent Technologies introduced the new technology as the MX 1000 laser mouse.
 This mouse uses a small infrared laser (VCSEL) instead of an LED and significantly increased the resolution of the image taken by the mouse.
 The laser illumination enabled superior surface tracking compared to LED-illuminated optical mice.

 In 2008, Avago Technologies introduced laser navigation sensors whose emitter was integrated into the IC using VCSEL technology.

 In August 2009, Logitech introduced mice with two lasers, to track on glass and glossy surfaces better; they dubbed them a "Darkfield" laser sensor.